 Additionally, Figure \ref{fig:96-24flares} depicts the class of all flares in the GOES flare list starting from 1996, which encapsulates two solar cycles.
-During the peak of the solar cycle, we can see that a percentage of B-flares is missing.
-This indicates that the flare list is not necessarily capturing all B-flares, as they could be obscured by the stronger flares that occur more frequently during the solar cycle.
-As such, the quiet time imaging data during these solar cycle peaks can also serve as a ``representation'' of the B-flares during this time.
+At the peak of the solar cycle, a percentage of B-flares is missing.
+This indicates that the flare list may not capture all B-flares, as they could be obscured by stronger flares that occur more frequently during the solar cycle.
+As such, quiet-time imaging data from these solar-cycle peaks can also serve as a representation of the B-flares during this period.

 Additionally, the two dashed lines represent the potential shift that is necessary for the GOES flare labels.
 As discussed in Section \ref{sec:Flare_Response}, there was an erroneous scaling factor being applied to flares measured prior to the GOES-16 satellite.
 If we adjust for this scaling, all the flares from before 2019 will be shifted up the length from the ``black" line'' to the red line.
-In this scenario, we will have systematically missing low-intensity B-flares in our data, so having the quiet data during this time period can help mitigate any potential negative effects of this.
+In this scenario, we will have systematic missingness of low-intensity B-flares in our data; therefore, having quiet data during this period can help mitigate potential negative effects.